WWE brand extension

 The brand extension, also referred to as the brand split, is the separation of the American professional wrestling promotion WWE's roster of wrestlers (and, at various times, creative staff) into distinct divisions, or "brands".
 The promotion's wrestlers are assigned to a brand via the annual WWE Draft and exclusively perform on that brand's weekly television show, with some exceptions.
 Throughout its history, WWE has utilized the brand extension twice.
 The first brand split occurred from 2002 to 2011, while the ongoing second began in 2016.

-WWE currently promotes three brands.
+WWE currently promotes four brands.
 The two main brands, referred to as the main roster, are Raw and SmackDown.
-Established in 2010, NXT serves as the promotion's developmental brand.
+NXT, WWE's third brand, was launched in 2010 and has served as WWE's developmental territory since 2012.
+A fourth brand, Evolve, launched in March 2025 as a sister brand to NXT and features trainees from the WWE Performance Center and independent wrestlers recruited for the WWE Independent Development program.

 The first brand split began in March 2002, following the company's acquisition of talent from the former World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) promotions, and after the conclusion of The Invasion storyline.
 WWE's roster had doubled in size, and the company no longer had a major competitor in the professional wrestling industry.
 The brand extension was enacted to alleviate the issues of an overcrowded roster and to imitate competition the company no longer had from the former promotions.
 The first two brands established were Raw and SmackDown, named after the respective weekly shows, Raw and SmackDown.
 ECW—a revival of the former promotion—served as the third brand from 2006 to 2010.
-The first brand extension then ended on August 29, 2011.
+The first brand extension then ended on the August 29, 2011 episode of Raw during which Raw was then promoted under the title "Raw Supershow" until WWE Raw 1000 on July 23, 2012 with the "Raw Supershow" logo featuring elements of SmackDown's logo to emphasize the end of the first brand extension.

-On May 25, 2016, WWE announced a relaunch of the brand extension as part of what was billed as "The New Era".
-The second brand extension went into effect on July 19, 2016.
-As before, Raw and SmackDown were the two primary brands.
-Other brands during the second brand extension included NXT UK, a United Kingdom-based subsidiary of NXT which was active from 2018 to 2022 (scheduled to be relaunched as NXT Europe in 2023), and 205 Live—a brand that specialized in cruiserweight wrestlers (205 pounds and under) and was active from 2016 to 2022 (first as a Raw subsidiary, then as a standalone brand, and finally as an NXT subsidiary).
+A relaunch of the brand extension as part "The New Era" went into effect on July 19, 2016.
+As before, Raw and SmackDown were the two primary brands, with NXT serving as a developmental brand and briefly as part of the main roster.
+Other brands during the second brand extension included NXT UK, a United Kingdom-based subsidiary of NXT which was active from 2016 to 2022 (scheduled to be relaunched as NXT Europe in the future), and 205 Live—a brand that specialized in cruiserweight wrestlers (with all wrestlers for the brand having a billed weight of 205 pounds and under) and was active from 2016 to 2022 (first as a Raw subsidiary, then as a standalone brand, and finally as an NXT subsidiary).